alexhernandezgarcia/alexhernandezgarcia.github.io/slides/tea-talk-feb25.md

 ## Small molecules

-- Realistic experiments with experimental oracles and costs that reflect the computational demands (1, 3, 7).
+- Realistic experiments with experimental oracles and costs that reflect computational demands (1, 3, 7).
 - GFlowNet adds one SELFIES token (out of 26) at a time with variable length up to 64 ($|\mathcal{X}| > 26^{64}$).
 - Property: Adiabatic electron affinity (EA).
 Relevant in organic semiconductors, photoredox catalysis and organometallic synthesis.